The strategic lines of the management of financial assets

 Volatilità Annualizzata: Annualised Volatility

-2017 was a positive year for the global economy: world GDP levelled out at +3.7%.
-At the end of the year the European index Euro Stoxx 600 showed a +7.7 % price variation and the S&P500 ended the year up +19.4%.
-The European financial sector – and, in particular, the banking sector – after a very positive first semester, practically cancelled earnings in the third quarter, going on to recover during the last part of the year, closing with a positive variation of +8.1%.
+At the end of the year the European index Euro Stoxx 600 showed a -13.24 % negative price variation and the S&P500 ended the year down to -6.24%.
+The European financial sector – and, in particular, the banking sector – after starting the year positively performed negatively for the rest of the year trend, closing with a variation of -28%.

-Concerning Compagnia’s portfolio, the shareholding in Intesa Sanpaolo confirmed profitability in terms of dividends, distributing € 210 million in net dividends to Compagnia (dividend yield of +6.7% - dividend on average 2017 stock price), against a total return of +21.8%, due to positive performance of the shares on the market (+14.2% against 8.1% recorded in that year by Euro Stoxx 600 Banks).
+Concerning Compagnia’s portfolio, the shareholding in Intesa Sanpaolo confirmed excellent profitability in terms of dividends, distributing € 241 million in gross dividends to Compagnia (dividend yield of +7.9% - dividend on average 2018 stock price), against a negative total return of -24.9%: